Phonics

 Please communicate with your child’s teacher via the reading diary and/or seesaw to help us build a picture of your child’s reading.

 Getting the balance right between developing positive attitudes towards reading and developing independent readers who persevere is a tricky balance to get right.
 Try not to help your child too quickly when they get stuck but provide prompts.
 Children should use their phonics knowledge to help them read words - they should not guess.
-Click here to watch a video on how to support your child’s reading at home.

 As well as reading, you can support your child’s phonics learning through playing games like: how many words can you think of that start with the ‘e’ sound (egg, elephant, excellent), finding rhyming words, spotting sound-spelling relationships in words when you are out and about (look the a in danger is showing us the A sound).